shrutirij/ocr-post-correction/README.md

 ## Model

 As seen in the example above, OCR post-correction is a text-based sequence-to-sequence task.

-We use a **character-level encoder-decoder architecture with attention** and add several adaptations for the low-resource setting.
+:pushpin: We use a **character-level encoder-decoder architecture with attention** and add several adaptations for the low-resource setting.
 The paper has all the details!

 :pushpin: The model is trained in a **supervised** manner.
 The training data consists of first pass OCR outputs as the *source* with corresponding manually corrected transcriptions as the *target*.